- Written by Dr.Mehmet Demircioglu

 Name the doubt in plain words.
 Is it procedure fear, such as injections, flight, swelling, or the first days?
 Is it missing information, such as not knowing who creates the recipient area incisions or why the graft number was chosen?
 Is it a design concern, such as a hairline that feels too low?
 Is it a medical change, medication question, or pressure from a date or payment?
 Different doubts need different answers.

-A useful pause needs to produce a clearer decision.
-It cannot become endless online searching.
+A useful pause should leave you with a clearer decision.
+It should not become endless online searching.
 The aim is to review the exact issue with the right person and decide whether to proceed, postpone, change the plan, or cancel before surgery begins.

 Unclear plans deserve a pause